zorkian/cascade/README.md

   it's too far behind)

-As long as the Redis instance is available and 'time' is advancing, then prodstate data is available on this machine.
+As long as the Redis instance is available and 'time' is advancing, then Cascade data is available on this machine.

-Separately, you will also want to monitor the prodstate Python program itself to make sure that it's up and running.
+Separately, you will also want to monitor the Cascade Python program itself to make sure that it's up and running.

 ### Limitations

-Prodstate has been tested up to about 100MB of data, at which point the author felt it was getting unwieldy and global resyncs were becoming difficult.
+Cascade has been tested up to about 100MB of data, at which point the author felt it was getting unwieldy and global resyncs were becoming difficult.